-You can therefore be assured that you will be in the hands of an experienced and internationally recognized expert.
+You can therefore be assured that you will be in the hands of an experienced and acknowledged specialist.

-Silicone gel is the preferred choice of breast implant material.
+Silicone gel is the preferred type of breast implant material.
 There are three main types, based on shape and physical properties: round, anatomical, and Motiva Ergonomix.

 Round implants are dome shaped and equally full in all parts.
 Anatomical implants are tear drop shaped and are fuller in the lower part than the upper part.
 Anatomical implants are natural looking in the upright position but tend to maintain that same shape even when lying down.

-The latest and most advanced type of implant is the Motiva Ergonomix implant, which looks like an anatomical implant in the upright position, but changes its shape in a natural way when lying down because the silicone gel within the implant gravitates to the upper part of the breast in that position.
+The current and preferred type of implant is the Motiva Ergonomix implant, which looks like an anatomical implant in the upright position, but changes its shape in a natural way when lying down because the silicone gel within the implant gravitates to the upper part of the breast in that position.
 More information on the Motiva Ergonomix implant is found below.